-We have audited the financial statements of Troy Local Development Corporation (the "Corporation") for the year ended December 31, 2022, and we will issue our report thereon dated March 29, 2023.
+We have audited the financial statements of Troy Local Development Corporation (the "Corporation") for the year ended December 31, 2024.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated February 17, 2023.
+We have communicated such information in our letter to you dated February 10, 2025.
 Professional standards also require that we communicate to you the following information related to our audit.